mistic100/UMWP-Autochanger/README.md

 ## Changelog
 * 1.4.1
     * new: export and import XML configuration file
+    * new: check UltraMon version
+    * fixed: better detection of UltraMon executable

 * [1.4 (06/01/2014)](http://www.strangeplanet.fr/work/umwp-autochanger/download.php?ver=1.4)
     * new: more flexibility for hot keys + new hotkeys for refresh, start/pause, show/hide